 Bowing Wall Repair

-There is perhaps no better-known use for carbon fiber strips than fixing bowing walls.
+Perhaps no better-known use for carbon fiber strips is fixing bowing walls.

 carbon fiber used for bowing wall repair